ramki-pvrs/electricalelectronics/README.md

    -- **TERMINATED**: A thread that has exited is in this state.

 **A thread can be in only one state at a given point in time.
 These states are virtual machine states which do not reflect any operating system thread states.**

+### Java Thread Program Concepts